 This is an extremely important topic.
 Please confirm with your wedding officiant that they are legally authorized to join people in marriage in Connecticut.
 Authorized officiants include

-If there is any doubt about your officiant being properly authorized, please consult the Town Clerk where the officiant resides.
+If you have any doubt about your officiant being properly authorized to marry couples in Connecticut, please ask your officiant for documentation.
 There is a Suggested Criteria Page for helping you choose an officiant.
-Alternative wedding celebrants, such as Justices of the Peace, usually offer you the most options of all wedding officiants.

 In these Pages, "town" is used to refer to one of Connecticut's 169 municipalities, whether it is officially a city or officially a town.

-In order to avoid long phrases, the words "Town Clerk" as used here refers to the Registrar of Vital Statistics.
-In most Connecticut towns the term "Town Clerk" and "Registrar of Vital Statistics" are identical.
+To avoid long phrases, the words "Town Clerk" as used here refers to the Registrar of Vital Statistics.
+In most Connecticut towns the "Town Clerk" and "Registrar of Vital Statistics" are the same person.